 - able to follow instructions carefully

 - communication skills

 There are no formal training courses/programmes, but most porters will have an induction course when starting in their position.
 This generally covers information about the hospital, health and safety, lifting techniques etc. Further training is then given on the job

 'I get to know the patients and vice versa, just having a chat and a laugh can make them feel better.’ - Stephanie Ferris, porter, Royal Berkshire NHS Foundation Trust

 - Pay and conditions Expand / Collapse

 Porters working in the NHS are paid on the Agenda for Change (AfC) pay system.
-You would typically start on AfC band 1.
-With further training and experience, you could apply for more senior positions at bands 2.
+You would typically start on AfC band 2.
+With further training and experience, you could apply for more senior positions at higher points on band 2.
 Team leaders of porters are typically on AfC band 3.